psa-jforestier/makesomenoise/README.md

 Sounds played :
 - Whip : to make you work harder (like in The Big Bang Theory S5E19)
 - Dun dun duuuun : the drama sound (also like in The Big Bang Theory S7E18) to increase dramatic suspense of the situation
-- Suspens : a famous sunspens sound
+- Suspense : a famous sunspens sound
 - Laugh : a crowd laugh when someone did a good joke
 - Bad Joke : the drums sounds for a not-so-good joke